floriandejonckheere/utu-thesis/thesis/chapters/09-conclusion.typ

 // Possible future work related to the topic

-// Literature Review: lot of papers in recent years, so presumably we'll see a pickup in this topic
+// Literature Review: lot of papers in recent years, so presumably we will see a pickup in this topic

 // Proposed solution:
 // Use more information (e.g. dynamic analysis, semantic coupling)